28 Years Ago: Roy Acuff Becomes First Country Artist to Receive a Kennedy Center Honor

-Twenty-five years ago today (Dec.
-8, 1991) was an unforgettable day for Roy Acuff, and for country music as a whole: It was on that date that the singer received a prestigious Lifetime Achievement Award at the Kennedy Center Honors ceremony in Washington, D.C., becoming the first country artist to achieve the honor.
+Twenty-eight years ago today (Dec.
+8, 1991) was an unforgettable day for Roy Acuff, and for country music as a whole: It was on that date that the singer received a prestigious Lifetime Achievement Award at the Kennedy Center Honors ceremony in Washington, DC, becoming the first country artist to achieve the honor.

 Acuff, a Grand Ole Opry member, also received the ACM Pioneer Award in 1984 and the National Medal of Arts in July of 1991, for his contributions to the performing arts.
 Acuff passed away less than one year after the 1991 Kennedy Center Honors, on Nov.
 23, 1992, at the age of 89.